Workers’ Compensation Lawyer in Bordentown, NJ

 Medical Care Related to the Injury

-A lot of disputes begin here.
-The issue is often not whether care is needed, but whether the insurer will approve it, continue it, or try to cut it off too early.
+Workers' compensation covers authorized care tied to the injury, including hospital treatment, procedures, prescriptions, therapy, and rehabilitation.
+Most disputes here are not about whether care is needed, but whether the insurer will approve it or cut it off too early.

 Benefits for Families After a Fatal Work Injury

-If a worker dies because of a job-related injury or illness, certain dependents may be entitled to death benefits and funeral expense coverage.
-Questions about who qualifies can become complicated quickly.
+If a worker dies from a job-related injury or illness, certain dependents may receive death benefits and funeral expense coverage.
+Who qualifies can get complicated quickly.

 Overview